wp-plugins/microblog-poster/readme.txt

 Instead of the password the FriendFeed API requires the Remote Key to let you post with it.

-    1. You can find your Remote Key associated with your account at this url: https://friendfeed.com/account/api (You need to be logged in).
+    1. You can find your Remote key associated with your account at this url: https://friendfeed.com/account/api (You need to be logged in).